Mange/roadie/README.md

 * `ProviderList` – Wraps a list of other providers and searches them in order.
 The `asset_providers` setting is an instance of this.
 It behaves a lot like an array, so you can push, pop, shift and unshift to it.
 * `NullProvider` – Does not actually provide anything, it always finds empty stylesheets.
 Use this in tests or if you want to ignore stylesheets that cannot be found by your other providers (or if you want to force the other providers to never run).
 * `NetHttpProvider` – Downloads stylesheets using `Net::HTTP`.
 Can be given a whitelist of hosts to download from.
+* `CachedProvider` – Wraps another provider (or `ProviderList`) and caches responses inside the provided cache store.

 If you want to search several locations on the filesystem, you can declare that: